 Playwrights Theatre may select one of the submitted plays for performance at the NJ Young Playwrights Contest.
 For all plays submitted, we will facilitate entry into the National VSA Playwright Discovery Program.

-Click on the appropriate buttons on the menu bar for submission guidelines and the submission form.
+Click on the appropriate buttons on the menu bar to the right for submission guidelines and the submission form.